 Method of Learning

 Students are encouraged to take responsibility for their own learning through goal setting, self-assessment and our reward system.
-In the Nursery School the approach to learning has a higher emphasis on learning through play.
+In the Early Years (nursery and reception), the approach to learning has a higher emphasis on learning through play.

-The academic curriculum from ABC class upward is presented in subject booklets and the students set their own daily targets.
+The academic curriculum from the ABC class upward (Year 1 onwards) is presented in subject booklets, and the students set their own daily targets.
 Academic standards are consistently high as the pass mark for each booklet is 80%.
 Students work at their own pace, closely monitored by caring staff who will intervene and assist where necessary.
 Individual achievement is rewarded on a daily basis with merits that can be used as currency in the merit shop to purchase prizes.

-Non-academic subjects, sport and enrichment activities take place in the afternoon.
+Non-academic subjects, sports and enrichment activities take place in the afternoon.

 Every activity the students undertake is underpinned by biblical values with a view to growing excellent, well-qualified, accomplished young people.
 Weekly assemblies, daily devotions, daily scripture memorisation drills and learning centre procedures all serve to reinforce this.

-The school is divided into four learning centres;
+The school is divided into different learning centres:

-All our learning is based upon a sound acquisition of knowledge coupled with regular testing and examination of work, particularly important with younger children, allowing regular analysis and guidance of development.
+All our learning is based upon a sound acquisition of knowledge coupled with regular assessment, testing and examination of work.
+This allows regular analysis and guidance of development.
 All students work at their own pace and level of performance, set their own goals and their output is measured and rewarded.